 - University of Bologna The oldest in the world founded in 1088.
 You can admire the 16th century Archiginnasio which is the historical seat of the University.

-- Modena Just 40km away from Bologna is this cute and historical city whose Cathedral and Bell Tower are UNESCO World Heritage listed.
+- Modena At just 40km away from Bologna is this cute and historical city whose Cathedral and Bell Tower are UNESCO World Heritage listed.
 Check Modena travel guide for more information.

-The airport, Guglielmo, is only few kilometres from the city centre and the Aerobus connects it with the Central Station for 6 Euros per way very frequently.
+Guglielmo International Airport is only few kilometres from the city centre and the Aerobus connects it with the Central Station for 6 Euros per way, very frequently until late at night..

 Within the city there is no need for public transportation within the historical centre where all the sights are, but since the city is long it might be the case your hotel is not right next door to the old town.
 Is this is the case there is a good network of public buses costing 1.5 Euros and allowing you to interchange to another within one hour after validating the ticket.

-We selected Suite Hotel Elite on Via Aurelio Saffi 40.
-Some 15 minutes away from the train station and 10 minutes walking to the inner ring road of the historical centre.
+We stayed at the Suite Hotel Elite on Via Aurelio Saffi 40.
+Some 15 minutes away from the train station and 10 minutes walk to the inner ring road of the historical centre.
 It won’t take you longer than 25 minutes walking to Piazza Maggiore while enjoying the buildings and porticoes along the way.
 Simple but comfortable, clean and quiet hotel.